cathiele/rpngo/USER_GUIDE.md

     'hello world'
     {hello world}

-All three are just strings.
+All three examples define the same string.
 The third form can be useful when you want to nest terms in a program.

     {0 x= {$x 1 + x= $x println 1000 <} for} count=

-It could also be done with other string types:
+It could also be done with other string types, rpngo will execute them the same way:

     '0 x= "$x 1 + x= $x println 1000 <" for' count=

-but this is arguably not as easy to read and further nesting would make it even less readable than using `{}`.
+Which do you find easier to read?

 ## Macros

-You can define a string as a macro, here is one for the area of a circle (`$pi * r * r / 2`), given the radius:
+You can define a string as a macro, here is one for the area of a circle (`$pi
+* r * r / 2`), given the radius:

     {sq $pi * 2 /} carea=
     5 @carea -> 39.26990817

+A macro can also contain loops, conditionals and calls to other macros (needed for programming).

 ## Labels

 Labels can be added to non string values.
-A label shows up in the stack window can can be used to help you remember what the number represents.
+A label shows up in the stack window and can be used to annotate what the number represents.
 This can be useful when attempting to do complex calculations purely using the stack.
+It cal also be used to communicate what values are (The `heapstats` function uses this)

-For example, say you want to make a formulat that converts velocity, time, and acceleration into distance.
+For example, say you want to make a formula that converts velocity, time, and acceleration into distance.
 The formula is `(v * t) + (0.5 * a * t * t)`.
 You could use variables or the pure stack.
 If you use the pure stack, labels can help keep track of what is what: